The Queue constructor should take an initial set of items

 Queue.new(*worklist), so that's fine if more people feel that way.
 I think the key thing is conciseness in text source code, and also avoiding needing to synchronise while adding each individual item.

-Updated by ufuk (Ufuk Kayserilioglu) 2 months ago
+Updated by ufuk (Ufuk Kayserilioglu) over 3 years ago

 I would also like to note that different from